DavidBootle/Scoreboard/README.md

 ```

 ## Port
 By default, the app runs an HTTPS server on port 443 and HTTP server on port 80 that redirects to the HTTPS server.
 This is so that you can run the server without the need for a proxy.

 However, you can set a custom port for use with a proxy by setting the `PORT` key in the .env file.
-This will change the port for the HTTPS server.
-Setting a custom port will disable the HTTP redirect server.
-If you wish to disable to the HTTP server while maintaining the HTTPS server on port 443, you can set the port to 443 in the .env.
+This will disable the HTTPS server and force the server to run on HTTP, listening on the custom port.
+This will also disable SSL features on the server.
+This feature is intended for those who want to use the server with a proxy.
+In this case, use the proxy to manage SSL.

 Example:
 ```